Neko-Nik-Org/N-Sync-Docs/README.md

-# N-Ops-Docs
+# N-Sync-Docs

-Documentation Web For N-Ops Project
+Documentation Web For N-Sync Project

 Maintain the following directory structure for the documentation: